adityatejash/Real-Time-Weather-Analysis/README.md

+NOTE: In line 83, copy the path of 'weather.csv' file and replace it with the copied path.
+Also add '\' after every '\'.

 Step 1: Download the repository as a ZIP file and extract it to your desired location.

 Step 2: Install Python (if not already installed) and ensure pip is available.